Find out whether you need a marine licence before you undertake works in the marine environment.

 For more information as to whether your activity might need a marine licence, please look on our 'Which activities need a marine licence?' page.

 If your works are solely above mean high water springs then you will not be required to apply for a marine licence but you may need planning permission.
 Between mean high and mean low water springs you will need both planning permission from your local authority and a marine licence.
 In most cases for works solely below mean low water, you will not be required to obtain planning permission, but it is worth checking with your Local Authority as in some areas their jurisdiction extends further - such as where two or more Local Authorities share responsibility for an estuary or river.
+If your facility is in a designated conservation site (SSSI, SPA, SAC, etc.) then it is likely that you will need a statutory consent/ licence from a government conservation body, such as Natural England.

 Regardless of where your works are in the marine environment, you are likely to require land owner consent (such as from The Crown Estate), you may need permission if you are within a harbour authority’s jurisdiction, and you could need a permit from the Environment Agency or agreement with Natural England.
 There are many overlapping controls on works in the marine environment, as you can see below, and in many cases, you will need more than one licence or permit to undertake works.